University of Ottawa: Notable people

 Graduates have found success in many fields, serving as the heads of diverse institutions in both public and private sectors.
 As of 18 October 2011, the university has 167,224 alumni.
 Faculty and graduates have accumulated numerous awards including Governor General's Awards and the Pulitzer Prize for Fiction.
 Recipients of the Governor General's Award include Michel Bock, Christl Verduyn and Pulitzer Prize winner Carol Shields.

 The university's alumni relations office is housed at the Alex Trebek Alumni Hall.
 The building is named after Alex Trebek, the former host of Jeopardy! who was an alumnus of the university.

 Several Chancellors of the university had previously held positions such as Governor General of Canada, or the Viceregal consort of Canada.
 Examples include Pauline Vanier, 46th viceregal consort of Canada, Gabrielle Léger, the 48th viceregal consort of Canada, Maurice Sauvé, the 50th viceregal consort of Canada, and Michaëlle Jean, the 27th Governor General of Canada.
 A number of alumni have also gained prominence serving in government.
 Four heads of government attended the university: Edward Morris, 1st Baron Morris, the 2nd Premier of Newfoundland, Paul Martin, the 24th Prime Minister of Canada, Philémon Yang, the eighth Prime Minister of Cameroon, and Abdiweli Sheikh Ahmed, the 17th Prime Minister of Somalia.
 The 36th Argentine Vice President, Gabriela Michetti had also taken career specialization courses at the university.
 Premiers include Paul Okalik, 1st Premier of Nunavut, and Dalton McGuinty, 24th Premier of Ontario.
 Six graduates have been appointed puisne justices, with one moving on to become a Chief Justice of Canada.
 Puisne justices include Louise Arbour, Michel Bastarache, Louise Charron, Louis LeBel, Richard Wagner and Gérald Fauteux.
-Fauteux and Wagner would later become a Chief Justice of Canada.
+Fauteux and Wagner would later become a Chief Justice of Canada and Arbour would later serve as United Nations High Commissioner for Human Rights and Governor General of Canada.

 Prominent business leaders include Daniel Lamarre, former president and CEO of Cirque du Soleil, Paul Desmarais, chairman of the Power Corporation of Canada, André Desmarais, president and CEO of the Power Corporation of Canada, Calin Rovinescu, president and CEO of Air Canada, and André Ouellet, Postmaster General of Canada, CEO and president of Canada Post.
 Alex Trebek, host of the game show Jeopardy!, after whom a building was named on the university campus.
 Philipe Falardeau, notable film director and screenwriter.
 Cathleen Crudden, professor of chemistry.
 Dafydd Williams, an astronaut for the Canadian Space Agency was also a graduate of the university's medical school.